Assets And Debt Division Lawyer in New Jersey Serving Union, Essex, and Middlesex County

 Retirement accounts require special care in distribution.
 Unlike checking or savings accounts, retirement accounts are often subject to the Employee Retirement Income Security Act (ERISA).
 Retirement accounts subject to ERISA are qualified plans and can only be distributed to a former spouse via a Qualified Domestic Relations Order (QDRO) that is approved by the retirement plan.
 A QDRO is an order entered by the court to separate qualified retirement assets from one spouse to another and to divide assets.
 QDROs are complicated and should only be drafted by a skilled attorney such as Union family law attorney John B. D’Alessandro.
 Not all retirement accounts are subject to division through a QDRO.
 Some plans, such as IRAs, do not require a QDRO and will only require a Domestic Relations Order (DRO).
 Due to the complexity of the law, you should seek the advice of a qualified and experienced family law attorney.
 It is important that you seek the advice of an attorney prior to signing a QDRO.

 Experienced and Skilled Union Family Law Attorney in New Jersey Division of Retirement Assets

 Every family is unique, with its own financial concerns.
 If you have retirement assets and will be going through the divorce process, contact John B. D’Alessandro.
-Attorney D’Alessandro dedicates the majority of his practice to family law and works with clients in Union, Elizabeth, Newark, New Brunswick, Woodbridge, Summit, and communities throughout Union, Middlesex and Essex counties.
+Assets and debt division lawyer D’Alessandro dedicates the majority of his practice to family law and works with clients in Union, Elizabeth, Newark, New Brunswick, Woodbridge, Summit, and communities throughout Union, Middlesex and Essex counties.